k-puig/DiscoBackup/README.md

 ## Setup

-Put your Discord bot token in a text file with any name in an easy-to-access location (project root directory is most convenient).
+The following instructions assume that the current working directory of your terminal is the project root, but it's not absolutely necessary if you have a unique structure for your filesystem.

+- Create a text file containing the bot token.

-Now install the required dependencies to run the project.
+- Now install the required dependencies to run the project:

 ```
 pip install -r requirements.txt  # For required dependencies